 Learn more about chemotherapy and preparing for treatment.
 The medications used to treat cancer are continually being evaluated.
 Talking with your child’s doctor is often the best way to learn about the medications prescribed for your child, their purpose, and their potential side effects or interactions with other medications.
 Learn more about your child’s prescriptions by using searchable drug databases.

 Radiation therapy may be used to treat a large tumor or a tumor that has spread to other parts of the body.
 It may also be used to shrink a tumor before surgery or destroy cancer cells that remain after surgery.
-Radiation therapy is generally part of the treatment plan for children with stage III or IV Wilms tumor (favorable histology) and all patients with anaplastic histology (see the Stages section for a description of these terms).
+Radiation therapy is generally part of the treatment plan for children with stage III or IV Wilms tumor with a favorable histology and for all children who have tumors with an anaplastic histology (see the Stages section for a description of these terms).

 Side effects from radiation therapy depend on the part of the body treated.
 For example, side effects from radiation therapy to the abdomen can include fatigue, mild skin reactions, upset stomach, and loose bowel movements.
 Most side effects go away soon after treatment is finished.